 - Share!
 Any data layers on our public platform will be accessible by anyone, regardless of whether they are a registered user.

-Registered users on UN BIodiversity Lab are able to clip raster layers to an area of interest and download them for use in an offline GIS software.
+Registered users on UNBL are able to clip raster layers to an area of interest and download them for use in an offline GIS software.
 This function allows users to access the underlying data while avoiding the bandwidth and storage required to download and work with a global dataset.

 To clip a layer to your area of interest and download: